ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications

-where $N_{\Omega^h}$ is the number of grid nodes in $\Omega^h$, $u^h$ and $u$ are the numerical and exact solution, respectively.
+where $N_{\Omega^h}$ is the number of grid nodes in $\Omega^h$, and $u^h$ and $u$ are the numerical and exact solutions, respectively.
 The convergence order is computed by

-All numerical experiments are performed on a personal computer with 16 Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz CPUs.
-The codes for conducting the numerical experiments are written in C++ computer language.
+All numerical experiments are performed on a personal computer with a 16-core Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz.
+The codes for the numerical experiments are written in C++.